bgdawes/bspwm-xfce-dotfiles/README.md

 ### === Create new user: xfcebspwm ===
 > You may or may not want to do this step.
 If you've got a good setup already, I highly recommed doing this because any tweaks/changes/modifications you make won't f' up your existing setup.

+Execute the follwing commands as root:

-Create a new user (execute this command as root)
+Create a new user
 - useradd -m -G wheel -s /bin/bash xfcebspwm

-Add a password (execute this command as root)
+Add a password
 - (root) passwd xfcebspwm

 ### === Set XFCE to forget user settings ===